Skip to Content

 Our gynecological oncologists perform a wide range of surgeries, including diagnostic laparoscopy and complex abdominal techniques.
 The procedures we offer include:

-• Hysterectomy — the removal of your uterus
+• Hysterectomy — Removal of your uterus

-• Oophoropexy — the suspension of your ovaries
+• Oophoropexy — Suspension of your ovaries

-• Ostomy — large intestine formation and revision
+• Ostomy — Large intestine formation and revision

-• Ureterolysis — surgery on your ureter
+• Ureterolysis — Surgery on your ureter

-• Vaginectomy — the removal of your vagina
+• Vaginectomy — Removal of your vagina

 Minimally invasive and robotic surgery